-We work with a range of metals in our studio to service a variety of styles, skin sensitivities and price points.
-Each metal possesses its own set of personality traits and we want to insure that you and it will get along well.
-Below are detailed descriptions of each along with care instructions.
+We work with a range of metals in our studio to service a variety of styles, price points, and skin sensitivities.
+We want to insure that you and your jewelry will get along well so please check out our metals encyclopedia below to learn more about them.

 B R A S S

 Jeweler's brass has a rich yellow shine which patinas to a deeper antiqued finish with wear.
 The brass we use is recycled and of a jeweler's quality.
 Brass resembles 14k gold at high polish yet is a much more cost effective option.

 Care: Brass is most affected by environmental elements such as water, natural oils, sulfur in the air and humidity.
 While some people prefer the softness of brass with patina, you can easily use a polishing cloth to return its bright shine.
 To maintain this shine over time, it is best to store your brass jewelry in an airtight container when not in use.

 Sensitivity : Brass is best for those without a history of metal sensitivity.
 All of our brass earrings have sterling silver posts and backings.

 S T E R L I N G • S I L V E R